send us a message.

 - ▸What clothes should I wear?

-Preferably something light, such as a t-shirt.
-Dancing can be quite intensive, and you may find it gets rather quickly warm.
+Preferably something light, such as a T-shirt.
+Dancing can be a quite intense physical activity, and you may find it gets warm rather quickly.

-Tip: bring a clean shirt for when you need a change.
+Tip: bring a couple of clean shirts for when you need a change.

 - ▸What kind of shoes should I wear?

 Bring comfortable non-marking indoor shoes.
 This means: shoes with soles that do not leave marks when dragged over wooden floors, and shoes that are never worn outside.
 The slicker the soles, the better.
-Pumps or stiletto heels are out: no need for heels and it may damage the floor.
+Pumps or stiletto heels are not allowed – no need for heels and it may damage the floor.
 For beginners: a pair of dress shoes with clean soles will probably suffice.

 - ▸Is there a dancing etiquette?